ZainabMB/ZainabMB.github.io/docs/testing.md

 | TNF1.4b      | UAT       | The app should respond to the user within 5 seconds | User clicks "Find by Type".
 Table appears within 5 seconds. | pass  |
 | TNF1.5       | UAT       | The app should work on Chrome and Safari browsers | Perform all tests on Chrome / Safari. |  pass  |
 | TNF3.2      | UAT       |  Display the name of the community toilet after clicking the marker  |  pass |
-Create a requirements traceability matrix to validate the completeness of the product.

 | Use-Case ID | Requirement ID | Software Module| Test Case  | Status |
 | ----------- | -------------- | -------------- |  --------- | ------ |